sablier-labs/v2-core/CONTRIBUTING.md

 ### Deployment

 To make CI work in your pull request, ensure that the necessary environment variables are configured in your forked repository's secrets.
-Please add the following variables in your GitHub Secrets:
+Please add the following variable in your GitHub Secrets:

-- API_KEY_INFURA
-- RPC_URL_MAINNET
+- MAINNET_RPC_URL

 ## Integration with VSCode: